But we’ve built it and we're almost ready for our Rome season to open.

-More than 1 million people visit our Stratford home each year and this is the first opportunity we have had, since we opened the transformed Royal Shakespeare Theatre in 2010, to undertake essential maintenance work.
-This activity coincides with the creation of our Rome Season staging in the Royal Shakespeare Theatre.
+More than 1 million people visit our Stratford home each year and this was our first opportunity, since opening the transformed theatre in 2010, for some essential maintenance work.